Zelda Fitzgerald: Obsession and illness

-By 1927 at the Ellersie estate in Wilmington, Delaware, Scott had become severely alcoholic, and Zelda's behavior became increasingly erratic.
+By 1927, at the Ellersie estate in Wilmington, Delaware, Scott had become severely alcoholic, and Zelda's behavior became increasingly erratic.
 Much of the conflict between them stemmed from the boredom and isolation Zelda experienced when Scott was writing.
 She would often interrupt him when he was working, and the two grew increasingly miserable.
 Stung by Fitzgerald's criticism that all great women use their talents constructively, Zelda had a deep desire to develop a talent that was entirely her own.

 At the age of 28, she became obsessed with Russian ballet, and she decided to embark upon a career as a prima ballerina.
-Her friend Gerald Murphy counseled against their ambition and remarked that "there are limits to what a woman of Zelda's age can do and it was obvious that she had taken up the dance too late."
-Despite being far too old to achieve such an ambition, Scott Fitzgerald paid for Zelda to begin practicing under the tutelage of Catherine Littlefield, director of the Philadelphia Opera Ballet.
-After the Fitzgeralds returned to Europe in Summer 1928, Scott paid for Zelda to study under Russian ballerina Lubov Egorova in Paris.
+Her friend Gerald Murphy counseled against her ambition and remarked that "there are limits to what a woman of Zelda's age can do and it was obvious that she had taken up the dance too late."
+Despite her being far too old to achieve such an ambition, Scott Fitzgerald paid for Zelda to begin practicing under the tutelage of Catherine Littlefield, director of the Philadelphia Opera Ballet.
+After the Fitzgeralds returned to Europe in summer 1928, Scott paid for Zelda to study under Russian ballerina Lubov Egorova in Paris.

 In September 1929, the San Carlo Opera Ballet Company in Naples invited her to join their ballet school.
 In preparation, Zelda undertook a grueling daily practice of up to eight hours a day, and she "punished her body in strenuous efforts to improve."
 According to Zelda's daughter, although Scott "greatly appreciated and encouraged his wife's unusual talents and ebullient imagination," he became alarmed when her "dancing became a twenty-four-hour preoccupation which was destroying her physical and mental health."
 Soon after, Zelda collapsed from physical and mental exhaustion.
 One evening, Scott returned home to find an exhausted Zelda seated on the floor and entranced with a pile of sand.
 When he asked her what she was doing, she could not speak.
-Summoning a French doctor, the doctor examined Zelda and informed her husband that "your wife is mad."
+He summoned a French physician, who examined Zelda and informed him that "your wife is mad."